Galileo-Suite/winwmi/README.md

 # Installation

-There are a couple of ways to capture this.
+There are a couple of ways to run this.

 Both require that you have [Go](https://go.dev/dl/) installed on your system.

-Make sure you have [go installed](https://go.dev/dl/).

 ## Clone This Repo